 Freedom of speech is being replaced by freedom from speech which some people find offensive but by definition, freedom of speech means precisely that some people will be offended.
 Journalists reporting the views of controversial figures are now threatened with legal consequences and those with the opinions lose their jobs.
 Even the word ‘offence’ is considered too high a threshold so some laws make it illegal where victims suffer from ‘hurt feelings’ with guilt not based on an objective standard whether ‘reasonable people’ might have their feelings hurt, but whether the so-called victims consider it to be the case.
 Some recent UK legislation is written this way, contrary to the basic principle of Human Rights (and the Rule of Law) that laws should be objective and neutral and not subjective.

-It does no service to Western democracy if 198 out of 200 media outlets support one US Presidential candidate against another and it is total hypocrisy to complain about the lack of media freedom in dictatorships elsewhere.
+With many recent issues such as Covid, the climate or definitions of racism, almost all the mainstream media have the same message and it does no service to Western democracy if plurality of opinion is stifled in this way.
 The minimum requirement for public service broadcasters or media should be that a range of different views be heard.
-If the media is privately owned, the owners can indeed decide the editorial line, but as CNN have recently discovered when losing almost all viewers, sometimes the customers look elsewhere.
+If the media is privately owned, the owners can indeed decide the editorial line, but as CNN and the New York Times have discovered, sometimes the customers look elsewhere.

 The European Court of Human Rights judgement in 2018 sums up the situation of freedom of speech today.
 An Austrian woman was found to have acted illegally when publishing an opinion that “exceeds permissible limits of free discussion.”
 Her ‘crime’ was to suggest (as part of a seminar on the history of religions) that a sexual relationship between the Prophet Mohammed, then aged 56, with one of his wives Aisha then aged 9, would today be considered as paedophilia.

 It is more than time to reassert the need for freedom of speech as an integral part of Western civilisation.
-Restrictions on freedom of speech should be reconsidered with the affirmation of the basic right to hold and express any opinion unless there are justifiable reasons not to do so.
-These reasons should be subject to legal challenge on the basis of societal interest, not sectorial interests of sometimes very small vocal minorities.
+Restrictions on freedom of speech should be reconsidered with the affirmation of the basic right to hold and express any opinion unless there are legal reasons preventing it.
+Politicians believing in freedom of speech and not just pretending to do so need to consider real societal interest and the views of the majority and not just sectorial interests of load mouth minorities.